HL7/fhir-security-label-ds4p/input/pagecontent/concept.md

 In the US, the norm of confidentiality protections under HIPAA are the baseline policy.
 Privacy laws that preempt HIPAA by offering more stringent protections which require heightened levels of confidentiality protection are assigned Security Labels with more restrictive Confidentiality Tag, i.e., `R` (restricted).
 For example, some state laws related to adolescent health or an individual’s HIV-status.

-Information governed by privacy laws, which do not preempt HIPAA, such as protections under FTC, Workers Compensation, or Gramm-Leach-Bliley Act, will be assigned the Confidentiality Tag `M` (moderate).
+In the US, information governed by privacy laws, which do not preempt HIPAA, such as protections under FTC, Workers Compensation, or Gramm-Leach-Bliley Act, will be assigned the Confidentiality Tag `M` (moderate).

 Information governed by policies addressing ad hoc, extremely sensitive information, such as victim of abuse or a legal hold, are typically assigned `V` (very restricted) by privacy officials.